MaximusAshraf/slide_show_pro/README.md

   - `FixedPositionEffect.vertical`
   - `FixedPositionEffect.horizontal`

-### SlideShowProPage builder
+### SlideShowProPage Builder

-if you want to create a slider with a large number of items, with the same effect, you can use the `SlideShowProPage.builder` method.
+To create a slider with a large number of items that all share the same animation effect, you can use the `SlideShowProPage.builder` method.

 ```dart
 Widget build(BuildContext context) {